-Compulsory motor sector - in the Reporting Period underwriting deteriorated compared with the corresponding period last year due to a negative development in respect of prior years that was partially offset by the continuing decrease in the average cost of claim.
+Compulsory motor sector - in the Reporting Period underwriting deteriorated compared with the corresponding period last year due to a negative development in respect of prior years, mainly for groups with which the agreements were terminated correct to February 2024.
+This effect was partially offset by the continuing decrease in the average cost of claim.